mostafa0101/My-Hunting-Method/NETWORK/Net Basics.md

     - ASN identifier for large companies EX: AS3033 => swisscom (hunt on any domain on that ASN)

-    - UDP fast but not secure // TCP secure but slower
+    - UDP fast but not secure // TCP secure but slower & encapsulate the data

-    -
+    - ICMP used in PING
 </details>